What Is Ovarian Cancer?

 Many ovarian masses are not ovarian cancer, but if a mass is worrisome on imaging or persists for an extended period of time, it requires evaluation.

 What Are the Risk Factors for Ovarian Cancer?

-All women are at risk of developing ovarian cancer.
+All women are at risk of developing ovarian cancer with a lifetime risk of 1/70.
 Most ovarian cancers are found in women older than 60 and are more often found in white than African-American women.
 Some factors that may increase the risk of ovarian cancer include:

 What Are the Symptoms of Ovarian Cancer?

-Women who have any of the following symptoms on a daily basis for more than two to three weeks should see their gynecologist immediately, particularly if they have not had these problems before:
+Women who have any of the following symptoms on a daily basis for more than two to three weeks should see a medical provider immediately, particularly if they have not had these problems before:

 - Pelvic or abdominal pain